Jake1Egelberg/DEAR/README.txt

 *Install R version 4.1.1 here: http://lib.stat.cmu.edu/R/CRAN/

 3) Run the 0INSTALLATION.bat file to install packages and create directories.
 This may take some time.
+Monitor the "libraries" folder in R-4.1.1 to see addition of packages.

 ------------------------------------------------------------